a. Authorship Credit

 d.
 Guest Authorship

-Guest authorship has been defined as authorship based solely on an expectation that inclusion of a particular name will improve the chances that the study will be published or increase the perceived status of the publication.
+Guest authorship has been defined as authorship based solely on an expectation that the inclusion of a particular name will improve the chances that the study will be published or increase the perceived status of the publication.
 The “guest” author makes no discernible contributions to the study, so this person meets none of the criteria for authorship.

 e.
 Anonymous Authorship